-Cllr Farmer was a Trustee for Druglink.
+• Cllr Farmer was a Trustee for Druglink.
 Druglink run a coffee cart from the Civic Centre in St Albans city centre.
 Druglink are not charged for the space they occupy within the Civic Centre.
 The Council estimates that the cost of leasing a similar sized site within the city centre would be £4,500 per annum.

-As at 31st July 2020 there were 11 declarations outstanding from current and ex-councillors.
+As at 23rd November 2020 there were 2 declarations outstanding from current and former councillors.